NHS front line: On the road with an ambulance crew

 This should happen within 15 minutes, but two-thirds of handovers took longer than this.

-Every single day in September, nearly 400 patients and crews waited for more than three hours outside a hospital in England.
+Every single day in September, nearly 400 patients and crews waited for more than three hours outside a hospital in England, the association says.

 Four hours in: 13:20